2024 Maryland Lynching Memorial Project Annual "Lynching in Maryland" Conference

 The long-awaited opening of the permanent exhibit on Lynching in Maryland, created by the Lewis Museum in collaboration with the Maryland Lynching Memorial Project, will take place just days before our annual conference.

 Terri Freeman, President of the Lewis Museum, will discuss the creative process and logistical complexities of undertaking this ambitious project.
-Conference attendees at the Lewis will have the opportunity to visit view the new MLMP permanent Lynching in Maryland exhibit created by the Lewis Museum in collaboration with MLMP (opening in October).
+Conference attendees at the Lewis will have the opportunity to visit view the new exhibit.

 After the Marker